 GCS offers the most powerful supercomputing infrastructure in Europe, aimed at serving a broad range of scientific and industrial research activities in various disciplines.

-Each GCS centre hosts a multi-petaflop supercomputing system, placing all three individual institutions among the most powerful computing centres in the world.
+Each GCS centre hosts a flagship supercomputing system along with a host of smaller systems suited for data analytics, machine learning, and other artificial intelligence workflows, among other research areas.
+All three individual institutions among the most powerful computing centres in the world.
 With its combined performance, GCS provides the largest supercomputing infrastructure in all of Europe.
 The system architectures implemented at the three GCS centres are complementary in order to accomodate the broadest range of scientific disciplines.

 After the Cluster Module of the Jülich Supercomputing Centre’s (JSC's) HPC system JUWELS (Jülich Wizard for European Leadership Science) went into operation in July 2018, the Booster Module was installed in summer 2020 complementing the cluster system beginning in November 2020.
 JUWELS consists of 2511 nodes in the Cluster Module and 936 Booster nodes.
 Cluster nodes are equipped with dual-socket Intel Skylake Platinum 8168 CPUs and InfiniBand EDR interfaces.
 In addition, 56 Dual Intel Xeon Gold 6148 nodes are equipped with 4 additional NVIDIA Volta V100 GPUs.
 Each Booster node is equipped with two AMD EPYC Rome 7402 CPUs with 512 GB DDR memory, 4 NVIDIA Ampere A100 GPUs and 4 HDR 200 Gb/s InfiniBand links.
 JUWELS combines the fat-tree-structured Cluster topology with the Dragonfly+ Booster network in a single high-speed fabric allowing concurrent use of nodes from both modules.
 The Cluster contributes 12 petaflops to JUWELS massive compute power of 85 petaflops, while the Booster accounts for the majority share with a peak performance of 73 petaflops.